Primary gravitational waves at high frequencies I: Origin of suppression in the power spectrum: Essentials of PGWs

 where $k\eta_{\mathrm{i}}$ is an arbitrary phase factor.
 We should clarify that inflation could have occurred either immediately before the epoch of radiation domination or there could have been other phases between inflation and the radiation-dominated era, such as the phase of reheating.
 Whatever the details of the scenario that one considers, the coefficients $(\alpha_k^\mathrm{r},\beta_k^\mathrm{r})$ will always be proportional to $A_{k}$, and they will satisfy the normalization condition

 Therefore, the power spectrum~\eqref{eq:ptrad} can be expressed as

 and, in this expression, we have set

 where $\ke=\ae \He$, with $\ae$ and $\He$ denoting the scale factor and the Hubble parameter at the end of inflation.
 We should emphasize again that the above result is very general and, to arrive at explicit expressions for the PS of PGWs, we need to evaluate the coefficients $(\alpha_k^{\mathrm{r}},\beta_k^{\mathrm{r}})$.
 In order to calculate these coefficients, we need to specify the manner in which inflation and the epoch of radiation domination are related.
+There is a point we wish to make before we proceed further.
+Note that, if we assume that inflation is of the de Sitter form (so that $q=-1$), then the rescaled mode function [cf. Eqs.~\eqref{eq:infmodefunction} and~\eqref{eq:fk}] simplifies to be